In This Section

 A pump diversion device incorporates a surge tank to cope with sudden influxes of greywater for distribution of the greywater directly to a sub-surface irrigation system in the garden.
 The surge tank does not operate as a storage tank.

-Domestic greywater diversion may be carried out without the prior approval of Council if the conditions of Section 75A of the Local Government (General) Regulation 2005 are met.
+Domestic greywater diversion may be carried out without the prior approval of council if the conditions of Section 75A of the Local Government (General) Regulation 2005 are met.

 Greywater diversion devices redirect greywater to the garden or lawn via a subsurface irrigation system.
 You will need a plumber to install the device.

-Many systems, especially those installed prior to 1999, would not have had an Approval to Operate a System of Sewage Management issued, following the original installation of the system.
+Many systems especially those installed prior to 1999 would not have had an Approval to Operate issued after the original installation of the system, so make sure you check if you have one, and apply for one if you don't.

 If there was no previous approval, an application is required via the NSW Planning Portal.